alangfiles/alangfiles/technicalresume.md

 ## Exhaustive Experience

+### Ribbon
+Joined a Real Estate startup in a hyper-growth stage to help build new products focused around home selling.
+Transitioned into managing a technical documents/operations team working on expanding our product to more states and worked on Machine Learning to recognize and extract values from user uploaded documents.
+Lead a team of 6 engineers through scrum ceremonies and 1 on 1's.
+Performed 30 interviews ranging from Software Associates to VP of Engineering, pushed process updates for the interviewing of staff engineers.
+Worked with Product Managers and Design to organize product work and bring it to completion through the engineering team.

 ### Startups.com
 Built various tools for engaging startup founders.
 Worked on a highly skilled, very small team (3 engineers!) to manage 7 websites, build new products and features, and technically support at 50 person organization.
 On such a small team, being autonomous and taking ownership of products was crucial, as well as working with the whole company (from designers to CEO) to finalize specs of a product in flight.